krathalan/krack/README.md

 ### Commands
 These commands must be ran as the builder user.
 ```
+$ krackctl create-chroot  Creates the Arch chroot for makechrootpkg to build
+                          packages in.

 $ krackctl status  Prints the current status of the running krack-build.

 $ krackctl awaken  Wakes krack-build up to start building packages immediately.
                    Resets the next build time.
 If Krack is currently building
                    packages, builds will start immediately again after Krack is
                    finished with the current set.

+$ krackctl build-all  Touches krack-request-build in every package directory,
+                      forcing all builds the next time krack-build wakes up.
+                      Also clears the krack-build package cache.
 ```